kdchin/lrb_analysis/README.md

     python3 format_trace.py <pinatrace.out> <lrb_trace.tr>
 ```

-### Simulate LRU on the trace and report statistics
+#### Simulate LRU on the trace and report statistics
 ```bash
     python3 dataset_qualities.py <lrb_trace.tr> cache_size belady_boundary
 ```

 #### Simulating LRB on the trace
+In order to find parameters for cache size, you can run the parsec command for `simsmall` without PIN, augmented with `/usr/bin/time`, and divide by 2 (a typical allocation of RAM for page caches).
+In our case, we got 42mb of usage, so the cache size is set to 21mb.
+Memory window, Belady boundary, and batch size were scaled down semi-arbitrarily according to this decrease in cache size from the original LRB size of 64GB to 21mb.
 ```bash
 WEBCACHESIM_TRACE_DIR=/data1/kyle ./webcachesim/build/bin/webcachesim_cli lrb_trace.tr LRB 22020096 --memory_window=174762 --belady_boundary=174762 --batch_size=32768 > /data1/kyle/lrb_small.out
 ```